India's rising retail prices stokes worries of stagflation

 NEW DELHI (Reuters) - India’s retail price inflation in November jumped to a 40-month high, at a time when growth in Asia’s third largest economy has slowed to a six-year low, prompting some economists to warn that the country could be entering into a stagflationary phase.

-The Indian government also reported October industrial output contracted for the third straight month to 3.8%, with all three major sectors — mining, manufacturing and electricity - shrinking.
+October industrial output fell 3.8% year on year, dropping for the third straight month, with all three major sectors — mining, manufacturing and electricity - shrinking, according to the government data published on Thursday.

+This is the first such continued fall in the country’s industrial output since it was hit by the global recession that began in 2008.

 “Today’s IIP-CPI mix clearly signals that India is entering into a kind of stagflationary phase,” said Rupa Rege-Nitsure, Chief Economist, L&T Financial Services.